-We use a variety of instruments to study humidity levels on the Half Moon, including sling psychrometers and whirling hydrometers.
-In this case, we used the hygrometer provided to us by NOAA.
-The hygrometer contains both wet and dry bulb thermometers.
-As water evaporates from the wet bulb, it cools that thermometer.
-The resulting temperature differential between the wet and dry bulbs can be used to measure humidity — the drier the air, the cooler the wet bulb becomes.
-The sling psychrometer and whirling hydrometer use similar methods, but involve manually twirling the device to induce evaporation for the former and a wind-up motor to automate the process for the latter.
+To study humidity levels, we use a sling psychrometer (pictured) and/or a whirling hydrometer.
+The sling psychrometer contains both wet and dry bulb thermometers.
+By twirling the psychrometer around for 60 seconds, its user induces evaporation from the wet bulb, cooling it.
+The resulting temperature differential between the wet and dry bulbs can be used to measure humidity -- the drier the air, the cooler the wet bulb becomes.
+The whirling hydrometer uses a similar method, but uses a wind-up motor to automate the process.

-Combining relative humidity and barometric changes allows us to accurately predict coming weather fronts, the frequent bearer of stormy weather conditions.
+By combining relative humidity and barometric changes, a barometer allows us to accurately predict coming weather fronts, the frequent bearer of stormy weather conditions.